jemestica/rsm-nasa-hm/README.md

 How to Run.

-* Clone repository using git clone or gh repo clone
+* Clone repository using: git clone or gh repo clone
+* Move to folder: cd rsm-nasa-hm
 * Install dependencies npm i
-* Run: npm start
+* Run (make sure any other site is using the same port 4000): npm start

+In case other site is using the same port:
+* Run: sudo lsof -i :4000
+* Run: kill -9 {PID}

 ## NASA – Homework!